Joe Acanfora: Spring & summer 1972

 In April 1972, Acanfora applied for employment with the Board of Education of Montgomery County, Maryland.
 In the application process, he was asked to list his "professional, service and fraternal organizations", and for a list of "extracurricular activities" he had engaged in as a student.
 He did not list his membership in the Homophiles of Penn State in response to either question.
 In later court trials, Acanfora would admit that "...he realized that this information would be significant, but he believed disclosure would foreclose his opportunity to be considered for employment on an equal basis with other applicants."

 On May 19, 1972, Acanfora was interviewed by a personnel specialist in the Department of Personnel for Montgomery County Public Schools.
 Following the interview, the personnel specialist filled out an "interview and recruitment form" which is a standard part of each applicant's file.
 Acanfora was rated above average in each of the seven categories contained on the form (appearance, personality, verbal expression, knowledge of subject area, enthusiasm for teaching, references, and scholarship).
 In the "comments" section, the interviewer described Acanfora as "an above average earth science applicant."
 However, the interviewer had acquired a subjective "gut feeling" during the interview that Acanfora might be a homosexual, and so he added the following comment on the form: "Principal must interview before contracting; reservations."

 Despite this caution, Acanfora was hired without further interviewing by the Assistant Principal of Parkland Junior High School in Rockville, Maryland, and entered into a one-year teaching contract.
 He was one of 719 new teachers hired in Montgomery County in 1972, out of 10,000 applicants.
 Acanfora commenced his duties as an eighth grade earth science teacher on August 29, 1972.
 His teaching performance was judged entirely satisfactory by his supervisor.

 Suspended from teaching

 On Friday, September 22, 1972, Pennsylvania Secretary of Education Pittenger called a press conference to announce that he had decided to certify Acanfora.
-That weekend, a New York Times article from September 24 and a Washington Evening Star-News article from September 23 reported the decision of the Pennsylvania Secretary of Education, and noted that Acanfora was then currently teaching in Montgomery County, Maryland.
+That weekend, the New York Times and the Washington Evening Star reported the decision of the Pennsylvania Secretary of Education, and noted that Acanfora was then currently teaching in Montgomery County, Maryland.